Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 This would be very similar to how you define selection lists in HTML or other UI frameworks, where the value is what gets stored in the database and passed around, while the name is what usually gets displayed to the user.

 :::caution
 Xomega also generates C# constants for enumeration items, so the **name must be a valid identifier** except for any blank space.
-If the text you want to display to the user must contain illegal characters, or if it needs to be different from the name, then you should specify it in the inner `text` element, as follows.
+If the text you want to display to the user must contain illegal characters, or if it needs to be different from the name, then you should specify it in the inner `text` element as follows.
 ```xml
   <item name="In process" value="1">
 <!-- highlight-next-line -->